the amusement archive for startups

-Unfortunately, you don't get a whole lot of play ability in a $35,000 playground these days.
+Unfortunately, you don't get a whole lot of play ability in a $60,000 playground these days.
 Indoor playgrounds have a lot of petroleum based products, including plastic, vinyl, and some netting and rope components which helps to create the increasing hard costs.
 By the time you ship to site, include onsite labor, you actually end up with a "real" playground budget of about $48,000 out of that $60,000 price tag.
 If you are hoping to appeal to children up to 10 years old with this lower budget playground equipment, unless you are in a very rural area without any kind of activity center, you may find that difficult..
-Even an 8 year old kid who has an XBox at home will be bored with it after about 15 minutes of play.
+Even an 8 year old kid who has an XBox at home will be bored with it after about 30 minutes of play.
 That lower budget just doesn't afford you the opportunity to create something fun-appropriate for an older age group.

 However, if your core age group is say 6 years and under - you can get install a $40,000 playground and offer enough playability to enter that core group of users.

-If you think you can spruce it up with themeing, this pricing scale would not include any amount of themeing, except at the very top end of the budget.
+If you think you can spruce it up with themeing, this pricing scale would not include any great amount of themeing, except at the very top end of the budget.
 Indoor playground themeing can be very expensive and is something most manufacturers want to include, because there are also good margins in themeing.
 Check out this article on playground themeing to learn more.

 If you have any questions or comments about the above or some feedback for future articles, please leave us a comment below, we would love to hear from you, thanks for reading.